Consular Information & Fees

 In detail, we will inform you about visa and residence permits, how to get a new Austrian passport, and matters related to citizenship issues.
 Further information is provided i.a. on Austrian elections, military draft in Austria, and authentication.
 You will also find here tips and advice for your trip to Austria as well as answers to questions pertaining to pension and social issues.

 Even though many of our services are provided free of charge, in a number of instances a fee has to be charged.
 Please find below the list of fees charged for services requested the most.
-Payment must be made in cash or per money-order.
+Payment must be made in cash, with certified cheque or money-order made out to the Austrian Embassy.

 Please note that based on a decision by the European Union the consular fees for Schengen visas have been increased (60 Euro instead of 35 Euro).

-- Schengen Visa for nationals of the Russian Federation, Ukraine, Albania, Bosnia-Herzegovina, Macedonia (FYROM), Montenegro, Serbia and Moldova: 50.80
+- Schengen Visa for nationals of the Russian Federation, Ukraine, Moldova, Albania, Bosnia-Herzegovina, Macedonia (FYROM), Montenegro, Serbia, Kosovo, Georgia and Armenia: 48.30

 - For each hour of an official action outside the Embassy